imwatsi/utopian.io-help_center/faq/how-do-the-different-reward-options-work.md

 #### 2) 100% STEEM POWER

-This option gives you all your rewards in the form of Steem Power, which you can withdraw through a 13 week schedule by ?powering down? your Steem account.
+This option gives you all your rewards in the form of Steem Power, which you can withdraw through a 13 week schedule by "powering down" your Steem account.
 [Learn more about the Steem blockchain?s economic model](#).